benmangnall01/Renal-Cell-Carcinoma-RNA-seq-Analysis/README.md

 **Pathway analysis**

-Biological interpretation was performed using Gene Ontology (GO) Biological Process enrichment and GO Biological Process GSEA
+Biological interpretation was performed using Gene Ontology (GO) Biological Process enrichment and GO Biological Process GSEA.
 The GSEA used the complete ranked differential-expression result rather than only statistically significant genes.

 ## Results
 **Differential expression**

 The analysis identified widespread transcriptional differences between tumour and matched normal tissue.
 Among the most statistically significant genes were:

 **Increased in tumour:**\
 MKI67\